getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 3. [Tell Sentry When You Deploy a Release]({%- link _documentation/workflow/releases.md -%}#create-deploy)

 &nbsp;
-For more information, take a look at [Releases Are Better With Commits](https://blog.sentry.io/2017/05/01/release-commits.html).
+For more information, see [Releases Are Better With Commits](https://blog.sentry.io/2017/05/01/release-commits.html).

 &nbsp;
 ## Supported Browsers {#browser-table}